scala-network/GUI-miner/README.md

 ![](git-assets/miner-logo.png)

-#  Torque GUI Miner
+#  Scala GUI Miner

-The Torque GUI miner is a beautiful, easy to use, interface for mining Torque.
+The Scala GUI miner is a beautiful, easy to use, interface for mining Scala.
-It is aimed at getting people that have never mined Torque into the crypto game by making it really simple to get started.
+It is aimed at getting people that have never mined Scala into the crypto game by making it really simple to get started.

 ![Screenshot](https://i.imgur.com/ruK7z4Y.png "Screenshot")